emissions

 Our Tokmanni segment’s goal is to keep transport greenhouse gas emissions at the 2015 level relative to revenue (11.5 t CO2 / M Eur) despite growth and expansion of the store network.
 The target was not achieved in 2024, as transport emissions were 14.3 t CO2 / M Eur.
 Domestic (Finnish) transport emissions increased, but emissions in international freight transport decreased.
 By transitioning to EcoDelivery transport, emissions from our Tokmanni segment’s Asian transport were 65% lower in 2024 compared to the previous year.

-Tokmanni’s impactful climate work is based on climate targets in accordance with the Science Based Targets initiative (SBTi).
+Impactful climate work is based on climate targets in accordance with the Science Based Targets initiative (SBTi).

-Most of the emissions from the products we sell are generated during their production and use.
+The majority of our Tokmanni Group’s emissions are generated during the life cycle of products purchased and sold in the company’s value chain.
 Measuring production and use emissions is challenging, and our ability to influence them is limited.
 Therefore, we encourage our suppliers to engage actively in climate work and set their own science-based emission reduction targets.
-By the end of 2024, 47.6% of our Tokmanni segment’s suppliers, based on purchases, were committed to science-based climate targets.
-We continue discussions with suppliers to reduce emissions in the supply chain.

 We are also developing the transparency and environmental responsibility of our supply chain as part of international initiatives.
 We are a member of the environmental program amfori BEPI and aim to encourage our suppliers in risk countries to join the program.
 BEPI’s environmental assessment is a good first step toward reducing factory-specific environmental impacts.